Updated 2019 01 25: Added links to related articles.

-As to what the options are in this Canadian federal election, he stated in that article, after providing numerous reasons (with whom I whole-heartedly agree) for reaching it, the following conclusion,
+As to what the options are in this Canadian federal election, he stated in that article, after providing numerous reasons (with which I whole-heartedly agree) for reaching it, the following conclusion,

 Harper’s and his Conservative’s lead in the opinion polls is evaporating.
 It has taken a nose-dive during the past six weeks.
 There is little doubt in my mind that the drop in the ratings is due to people catching on to the fact that Harper increasingly often shows that political expediency repeatedly caused him to discard promises he had made to his supporters, but don’t just take my word on that.
 Here is how many of his former supporters see him and his party with respect to key issues that concern Canadian conservatives: